$6,295 | Completing Grades 9–12

 Luggage

-We recommend one checked duffel bag and one small carry-on backpack.
+We recommend one checked soft duffel bag (NOT a rolling suitcase) and a small carry-on backpack.

 Forms + Waivers